- GOVERNANCE AND DEMOCRACY

 - ECONOMIC DEVELOPMENT AND EMPLOYMENT

 The Federal Republic of Germany has engaged in cooperation with Paraguay since 1967.
-Currently 16 national and one international employee, 11 integrated specialists and two development workers are working in the country (as of 31.12.2017).
+Currently 21 national and one international employees, eight integrated specialists and one development worker are working in the country (as of 31.12.2018).

 Paraguay is moving towards consolidated and stable democracy.
 The international missions sent to observe the 2013 elections described the electoral process as transparent and representative.
 On taking office, President Horacio Cartes declared that combating extreme poverty in Paraguay would be his government’s main priority.
 The adoption of a National Development Plan has helped to improve donor coordination.